VAIBHAVPATEL21/Snake-Ai/README.md

 # Snake Game AI
-AI driven snake game using Reinforcement Learning and Deep Q Learning.<br>
+AI driven snake game using Reinforcement Learning and Q Learning.<br>

 The game of Snake actually has a trivial, unbeatable solution.
 It can be driven by <b> Simple Non-ML Technique </b>by just traversing every block of the board, this gives the unbeateablre solution but it is very time taking and very brute force approach.